 DD SCIENTIFIC Limited reserves the right to make product changes without notice.
 No liability is accepted for any consequential losses, injury or damage resulting from the use of this document or from any omissions or errors herein.
 The data is given for guidance only.
 It does not constitute a specification or an offer for sale.
 The products are always subject to a program of improvement and testing which may result in some changes in the characteristics quoted.
 As the products may be used by the client in circumstances beyond the knowledge and control of DD SCIENTIFIC Limited, we cannot give any warranty as to the relevance of these particulars to an application.
 It is the clients' responsibility to carry out the necessary tests to determine the usefulness of the products and to ensure their safety of operation in a particular application.
-Performance characteristics on this data sheet outline the performance of newly supplied sensors.
-Output signal can drift below the lower limit over time.
+Performance of newly supplied sensors.
+Output signal can drift below the lower limit over